apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-PODMAN-COMPOSE-README.md

 Important: Check that  /m2repo is properly mapped to your local maven repository in docker-compose.yml!

-### Note if building from Repo source  - Integration Test
+### Note if building from Archetypes Repo source  - Integration Test

 This generates in target folder a structure like this: